Nadi-System/nadi-book/src/gis/intro.md

-# Nadi GIS
+# NADI GIS

-Nadi GIS is available as a CLI tool and QGIS plugin, the CLI tool has the following functions:
+NADI GIS is available as a CLI tool and QGIS plugin, the CLI tool has the following functions:

     Usage: nadi-gis [OPTIONS] <COMMAND>